 - The butter does add a flavor element, but you can replace it with cooking spray if preferred.

-- Rolling the sticks in cinnamon sugar after they’ve been cooked adds a lovely sweet crispy finish.
+- For a sweet and crispy finish, roll the French toast sticks in cinnamon sugar after they’ve been cooked.

 Make Ahead